aiogram/aiogram/docs/source/migration_1_to_2.rst

 - Allowed to customize command prefix in CommandsFilter;
 - Implemented mechanism of passing results from filters (as dicts) as kwargs in handlers (like fixtures in pytest);
 - Implemented states group feature;
+- Implemented FSM storage's proxy;
 - Changed files uploading mechanism;
 - Implemented I18n Middleware;
 - Errors handlers now should accept only two arguments (current update and exception);
 - Used `aiohttp_socks` instead of `aiosocksy` for Socks4/5 proxy;
 - `types.ContentType` was divided to `types.ContentType` and `types.ContentTypes`;
+- Allowed to use rapidjson instead of ujson/json;

 - (**in process**) Implemented utils for Telegram Passport;
 - (**in process**) Webhook security improvements;